clojure-emacs/parseclj/DESIGN.md

 ### Dealing with parse errors

-`clj-parse-reduce` needs to be able to parse invalid input.
+`parseclj-reduce` needs to be able to parse invalid input.
 Imagine analyzing a user's buffer while they are editing, to provide contextual help or do linting.
 Even when delimiters are unbalanced it should still be possible to get a "best effort" parse result.
 It turns out the shift-reduce approach provides that out of the box.
 The result of parsing invalid input is a stack which still has unreduced tokens in it.

 Unmatched opening delimiter: